hubert-sikorski/git-and-github-guide/README.md

 # Ignoring files

-When you make commits in a git repository, you choose which files to stage and commit by using git add FILENAME and then git commit.
+When you make commits in a git repository, you choose which files to stage and commit by using git add FILENAME and then `git commit`.
 But what if there are some files that you never want to commit?
 It's too easy to accidentally commit them (especially if you use `git add .` to stage all files in the current directory).
-That's where a `.gitignore` file comes in handy.
+That's where a *.gitignore* file comes in handy.
 It lets Git know that it should ignore certain files and not track them.

-Create a .gitignore file for your repository:
+Create a *.gitignore* file for your repository:

 ```console
 touch .gitignore
 ```

-If you want to ignore a file that is already checked in, you must untrack the file before you add a rule to ignore it.
-From your terminal, untrack the file:
+If you want to ignore a file that is already checked in, you must *untrack* the file before you add a rule to ignore it.
+From your terminal, *untrack* the file:

 ```console
 git rm --cached FILENAME